g3vind/next-price/README.md

 # Next-Price

 Next-Price is a product price tracker built using Next.js, Bright Data, Cheerio, Nodemailer, MongoDB, Headless UI, and Tailwind CSS.
-It allows users to track prices of products from different websites.
+It allows users to track prices of products from amazon.

 ## Tech Stack